 Create a balance

 We’ve made it through last year and if anything, it has taught us to look after our health and wellbeing.
 Work hard but also make time for your physical and mental wellness.
-Take a walk around the block and get your 10 000 steps for an active day or try out one of the wellness apps.
-You get R300 in cashbacks when you subscribe to an app and these are updated regularly.
 Let’s focus on the things within our control in 2021.

 Try and cultivate one healthy habit in February